canada-ca/design-system/find-right-template-design-pattern-web-content.md

               <h2 class="panel-title">Partnering/collaborative arrangement</h2>
             </header>
             <div class="panel-body">
-              <p>If your organization is a partnering/collaborative arrangement as defined by the FIP glossary, use the <a href="https://design.canada.ca/recommended-templates/partnering-collaborative-arrangement-profile-pages.html">Partnering and collaborative arrangement profile page</a>.</p>
+              <p>If your organization is a partnering/collaborative arrangement as defined by the FIP glossary, use the <a href="{{ site.url }}/recommended-templates/partnering-collaborative-arrangement-profile-pages.html">Partnering and collaborative arrangement profile page</a>.</p>
             </div>
           </section>
         </div>